diem/dip/lips/lip-8.md

 * `rejected` - User/VASP did not approve the pre-approval request.
 * `closed` - Approval has been closed by the user/VASP and can no longer be used.

 **Valid Status Transitions**.
 Either party in the pre-approval agreement can mutate the status.
 The status always initially begins as `pending` at which time a user must agree to the pre-approval request.
-Once the user has reviewed the request, the biller VASP will update the pre-approval status to `valid` (if the user agreed) or `rejected` (if the user rejected the pre-approval).
+Once the user has reviewed the request, the sender VASP (of the buyer) will update the pre-approval status to `valid` (if the user agreed) or `rejected` (if the user rejected the pre-approval).

 At any point, the user can withdraw permission at which point the status will be updated to `closed`.